mozilla-services/socorro/docs/service/webapp.rst

 Production-style Assets
 =======================

-When you run ``docker-compose up webapp`` in the local development environment, it starts the web app using Django's ``runserver`` command. ``DEBUG=True`` is set in the ``docker/config/local_dev.env`` file, so static assets are automatically served from within the individual Django apps rather than serving
+When you run ``docker compose up webapp`` in the local development environment, it starts the web app using Django's ``runserver`` command. ``DEBUG=True`` is set in the ``docker/config/local_dev.env`` file, so static assets are automatically served from within the individual Django apps rather than serving